 A smart investment in energy efficiency will save your household money in the long run and can also increase your comfort – feeling warmer in the winter and cooler in the summer – but the initial cost is a common barrier for people to implement energy saving improvements.
 Some people have the option of being able to pay upfront, and others do not.
 Depending on the project cost, you may need or want to consider financing a project over a few months or several years.

 The good news is there are several financing options available for home improvements of all types, including energy efficiency and renewable energy installations.
 For financing home improvements, you may be familiar with home equity loans, traditional loans through a bank or credit union, or using a credit card.
 While we are not financing experts and do not give financial advice, we do want to share information about some low-interest loan programs offered in Minnesota that you may not have considered.
 This is not an all-inclusive list but includes some additional options to consider.

-The Minnesota Housing Finance Agency has made low-interest home improvement loans available at fixed rates.
+Minnesota Housing has made low-interest home improvement loans available through multiple lenders.
 Some of the loans have income limits, and some do not.
 Some loans are forgivable if you meet the eligibility requirements and live in the property for a designated amount of time.
 Their website allows you to search for lenders that provide these home improvement loans.
 Details are provided below.

 Several local communities offer low-interest home improvement loans in addition to the programs above.
 Check with your local town or county about options.
 For example, Ramsey County offers special deferred loan programs for income-eligible households.
 Loans can be forgiven if the homeowner remains in the home for 10 years.
 Some communities, such as Moorhead and St. Cloud, have Community Development Block Grant (CDBG) Loan Programs that can fund energy improvements.
 The City of Minneapolis is offering a 0% loan to help residents improve the energy efficiency of their homes.